PidiGalaxies/photomass/README.md

 ## Running the script
-You can use `python3 photomass_ls.py` to get usage:
+You can run the script to get list of options with descriptions like this:
 ```
+$ ./photomass_ls.py -h
 usage: photomass_ls.py [-h] [--refetch] [--galpath GALPATH] [--dist DIST] [--additional-filters ADDITIONAL_FILTERS] [--plot] OBJECT radius

-Computes a stellar mass estimate for a given galaxy based on GALFIT photometry with Legacy Surveys data
+computes a stellar mass estimate for a given galaxy based on GALFIT photometry with Legacy Surveys data

 positional arguments:
   OBJECT                name of the galaxy for which the stellar mass estimate is done